Folderr/Folderr/Config.md

 sharder - Sharder restrictions & settings.

-- Evolve-X process sharder may be experimental
+- Folderr-X process sharder may be experimental

 sharder.enabled - Whether or not to enable sharding (boolean)